 Contact the project team

-To find out more about the i-THRIVE Evaluation project please contact Liz Simes, Trial Coordinator at email@example.com.
+To find out more about the i-THRIVE Evaluation project please contact Liz Simes, Research Manager at firstname.lastname@example.org.